 Find out when large item garbage pick-up is happening around you.
 In the days before that date, inspect furniture sitting at roadside.
 Explore the alleys and dumpsters behind places of business.
 Sometimes businesses discard slightly worn furniture that is still useable.

 When I need something I ask my friends to "ask around" for me.
 Most of the time someone has the item and they simply want to get it "out of the way".
-When I wanted a full size bed to put in the basement for the nights that Tornado warnings are out, I did exactly that.
-And sure enough someone had a nice bed to give away.
-Works for me!

 With limited funds, 100.00 per month, that I have left after bills are paid, how can I get a bed and furniture for a one bedroom apartment in Georgia?

 Try freecycle.org It's a website where people give away stuff they don't need any more, such as furniture, clothing, etc. They have local organizations all over the World.
 Everything is FREE...no strings.
 You just have to pick it up.
 Check it out.

 I'd try garage sales.
 Usually they're just wanting to get rid of everything so you can get some great buys.
 I have a desk I bought for $5.

 How do I get help finding free furniture?

 I need free home and kitchen furniture.
 Please let me know the best places to look.

 Go to the Salvation Army in your area.
 First you will have to go their office and ask for a voucher for furniture, I think you have to specify exactly what you need.
 Then when you get the voucher take it to their thrift store and if they have the items you need, you can obtain them.